wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-elastic-scale-manage-scripting.md

 * SetupShardedEnvironment runbook creates the shard map manager on a Basic database ($0.0069/hour) and provisions the first shard on a Basic database ($0.0069/hour) as well.

 * Both ProvisionBySize and ProvisionByDate runbooks will provision a Standard S0 database ($0.0208/hour).
-To counter act these costs, if run in conjunction with the ReduceServiceTier runbook, the service tier of the newly provisioned database will be reduced from a Standard S0 ($0.0208/hour) to a Basic ($0.0069/hour) after a day’s time.
+To counter act these costs, if run in conjunction with the ReduceServiceTier runbook, the service tier of the newly provisioned database will be reduced from a Standard S0 ($0.0208/hour) to a Basic ($0.0069/hour) after a day's time.

 Lastly, within the scope of the provided examples, the use of [Azure Automation](/documentation/services/automation/) currently will not incur any charges to the subscription owner.
 Please see the [Azure Automation pricing page](/home/features/automation/#price) for more details.